suffolklibraries/lgc/content/collections/events/into-the-blue.md

     content:
       -
         type: text
-        text: 'Jon Dr Catherine Kelly, author of ''Blue Spaces: How and Why Water Can Help You Feel Better'' who will kick off the event by sharing some of the thinking and experiences of the positive mental and physical benefits of water outlined in her recent book.'
+        text: 'Join Dr Catherine Kelly, author of ''Blue Spaces: How and Why Water Can Help You Feel Better'' who will kick off the event by sharing some of the thinking and experiences of the positive mental and physical benefits of water outlined in her recent book.'
   -
     type: paragraph
     content: